 - BW Group Limited in defeating motions for a preliminary injunction in New York and in the High Court of the Republic of the Marshall Islands relating to BW’s transaction with DHT Holdings and successfully defending BW’s right to acquire up to 45% of DHT

 - The Yucaipa Companies and its affiliates and senior officers in obtaining the dismissal of a putative class action in the Delaware Court of Chancery alleging breaches of fiduciary duties in connection with the merger of Morgans Hotel Group with SBE Entertainment Group

 - The independent directors of Rouse Properties in obtaining the dismissal of a putative class action in the Delaware Court of Chancery alleging breaches of fiduciary duties in connection with Rouse’s acquisition by Brookfield Properties

 Recent securities litigation engagements include representation of:

-- Santander Securities and its affiliates in obtaining the dismissal of a putative class action brought in the District of Puerto Rico and arising from the Puerto Rico fiscal crisis
+- Santander Securities and its affiliates in obtaining the dismissal (and precedential First Circuit affirmance) of a putative class action brought in the District of Puerto Rico and arising from the Puerto Rico fiscal crisis

 - Cigna Corp. and its senior officers and directors in obtaining the dismissal, and a precedential Second Circuit affirmance thereof, of shareholder class actions alleging violations of the federal securities laws in connection with disclosures relating to Cigna’s Medicare business